markround/tiller/README.md

     			replSet: 'production'
 ```

 Note that if you omit the user/group/perms parameters - as shown above for the production environment - the defaults are whatever Docker runs as (usually root).
-Also, if you don't run the script as root, it will skip setting these.
+Also, if you don't run Tiller as root, it will skip setting these.

 The development environment definition can be even simpler, as we don't actually define a replica set, so we can skip the whole `config` block :